J. H. Elliott: Biography

 His studies of the Iberian Peninsula and the Spanish Empire helped the understanding of the problems confronting 16th- and 17th-century Spain, and the attempts of its leaders to avert its decline.
 He is considered, together with Raymond Carr and Angus Mackay, a major figure in developing Spanish historiography.

 Elliott's principal publications are The Revolt of the Catalans (1963); The Old World and the New, 1492–1650 (1970); and The Count-Duke of Olivares (1986).
 His Richelieu and Olivares (1987) won the Leo Gershoy Award of the American Historical Association and, in 1992, the Prize XVIIe.
-In 2006, his book Empires of the Atlantic World: Britain and Spain in America 1492–1830 was published by Yale University Press, winning the Francis Parkman Prize the following year.
+In 2006, his book Empires of the Atlantic World: Britain and Spain in America, 1492–1830 was published by Yale University Press, winning the Francis Parkman Prize the following year.
 In 2012, he published his reflections on the progress of historical scholarship in History in the Making.

+In 1995, Spain, Europe, and the Atlantic World: Essays in Honour of John H. Elliott, edited by Richard L. Kagan and Geoffrey Parker, was published by Cambridge University Press.

 Elliott was hospitalised due to pneumonia and kidney complications, at the John Radcliffe Hospital in Oxford, on 5 March 2022.
 He died on 10 March, at the age of 91.